mui/mui-x/docs/data/data-grid/filtering/filtering.md

 <p class="description">Easily filter your rows based on one or several criteria.</p>

-The filters can be modified through the grid interface in several ways:
+The filters can be modified through the data grid interface in several ways:

 - By opening the column menu and clicking the _Filter_ menu item.
-- By clicking the _Filters_ button in the grid toolbar (if enabled).
+- By clicking the _Filters_ button in the data grid toolbar (if enabled).

 Each column type has its own filter operators.
 The demo below lets you explore all the operators for each built-in column type.